sph-mn/sdupes/readme.md

 ~~~

 lists excess duplicate files. the first file is always left out of each set except when --cluster is used.
-if nothing is found, nothing is displayed.
+if no duplicates are found, nothing is displayed.

 it can be used with xargs to remove the files
 ~~~